Organization of the Luftwaffe (1933–1945): Formation and expansion

-Organizational levels
+Organisational levels

 All aspects of aviation including the Luftwaffe, came under the control of the Reichsluftfahrtministerium (RLM), the Reich Air Ministry.
 Since the Luftwaffe was one of the three armed forces, it came under the Commander in Chief of the Armed Forces from a military command point of view (Oberkommando der Wehrmacht) (OKW).

 Göring was the cabinet minister of aviation (Reichsminister der Luftfahrt) during most of this period.
 He also served as the Commander in Chief of the Luftwaffe (Oberbefehlshaber der Luftwaffe).
 As a cabinet minister, he was responsible for civil aviation and all aspects of aircraft manufacturing and supply.
 Operationally, the Luftwaffe command was shared by the Inspector of Combat Flight (General der Kampfflieger) and the Inspector of Fighters (General der Jagdflieger) along with the Secretary of State for Aviation.

 The German air force was divided into three operational branches: